sourcecode347/SourceCode347Windows10Shield/README.md

     9) type the name of Active App and press enter

+# Allow Port

+    10 ) type 5 and press enter

+    11 ) type the name of Port ex. port22 and press enter

+    12 ) type the Port ex.
+22 and press enter

+    13 ) type the Protocol ex.
+TCP and press enter

+    14 ) type 1,2 or 3 for incoming, outgoing or 2way traffic

 * The Reset option resets all firewall settings

 * The Setup option resets all firewall settings and blocks every application and every communication

+* You can execute commands as Administrator to see the network statistics and connected ip adresses or domains

+        netstat -o -b

+        netstat -o -f

 # Official Website